 For example —

 Crash would most likely wear cleats.
 He is extremely athletic.
 Because he excels in sports, he gets attention from the other students in his school.
 He is especially proud when he can beat the older (8th graders) students.
 Crash is obsessive about winning during football games.
 Crash doesn’t just want to win the game, but destroy the other team.
 He is ruthless, running right over the top of the other players in an attempt to reach the goal line.
 Crash’s attitude about football spills into the way he lives his life.
 In life, he is also ruthless and doesn’t treat others as he should.
 Cleats represent Crash both on and off the field as he “walks” on and hurts others.

 Students design a dress.
 They then write detailed descriptions of dresses.
 Students exchange their descriptions.
 Each student must then draw the dress based on the information provided in the description.
 Finally, students compare their drawings to the writers’ originals to determine if the descriptions were clear and accurate.

 Students intertwine two parallel stories into one using the format Lois Lowry did in her novel.

 # 10 – Other Writing Project Blog Posts @ Book Units Teacher

 April Fool’s Day – Students read about a number of hoaxes from history.
-After reading about other pranks, they plan their own and write it out.
+After reading about other pranks, they plan their own and write them out.
 A printable is provided to help students plan.

 RAFT [Role of the Writer, Audience, Format, Topic] is a writing strategy to help students focus on four areas of communication.
 This post contains four printable RAFT projects.
 Projects vary from writing a jingle to advertising a product to writing campaign slogans.